Edit

 Clinical services

-Technical services in hospitals and other clinical settings e.g. as an embryologist in an IVF clinic or clinical microbiologist in a hospital.
-These roles vary depending on the speciality and national health care system.
+Supporting technical services in hospitals and other clinical settings, such as working as an embryologist in an IVF clinic or a clinical microbiologist in a hospital.
+These roles vary depending on the specialty and national healthcare system.
 Further details coming soon.

 Clinical practice